sdeska/sdeska/README.md

 I'm a computing and electrical engineering student at Tampere university.

 I enjoy working on my own projects whenever I have the time.
-- Currently I am working on a city bike app, which uses React for frontend and Java with Spring and Docker for backend.
-For the time being this repository is private.
+- Currently I am working on a city bike app written in Java, using Spring and a Postgresql database.
-- My second, previously active Java messenger project has been put on hold as I am starting work on the city bike app.
+- My second, previously active Java messenger project has been put on hold as I am mainly working on the city bike app.

 <!--
 **sdeska/sdeska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.